KwatME/Medicine.md/Pathogen/Bacterium/Escherichia coli.md

 # "

 Gram- rod.

-Commensal in intestine.
+Commensal in the gastrointestinal tract.

-Intestianl and extraintestinal presentation.
+Horizontal gene transfer.
 Lipopolysaccharide.

-Pili attach.
-Toxin to exfoliate.
-Intracellular.
+Exfoliating toxin.
 B lactamase.

-Gene transfer.

-Uro-pathogenic:
-- Pili attach to the urinary epithelial cells.
+Intestianl and extraintestinal presentation.

+Fecal-oral transmission.

-Enterotoxic:
+## Enterotoxic:

-- Has Vibrio cholera's AB toxin
+Has Vibrio cholera's AB toxin

-- Traveler's diarrhea
+Traveler's diarrhea

-Enteropathogenic:
+## Enteropathogenic:

-- Needle inserts into a enterocyte and remodels the cytoplasm and damages the tight junction.
+Needle inserts into a enterocyte and remodels the cytoplasm and damages the tight junction.

-Shiga-toxigenic:
+## Shiga-toxigenic:

-- Cow feces
+Cow feces

-- Shiga toxin (not related to shigella), which causes systemic disese including hemolytic uremic syndrome.
+Shiga toxin (not related to shigella), which causes systemic disese including hemolytic uremic syndrome.

-- Antibiotics stress them and they release more shiga toxin.
+Antibiotics stress them and they release more shiga toxin.

-### Diagnosis
+## Uro-pathogenic:

+Gastrointestinal to urinary tract infection.
+More common in females because of their shorter urethra.
+Urinary flow clears them.
+Anatomic abnormalities and sexual intercourse (honeymoon cystitis) are risk factors.

+Pili (fimbria) attach to the urinary tract epithelial cells.

+Attachment results in getting inside the cell.

+Replicates intracellularly and rapidly, bulging and bursting the infected cell.
+Some may hide intracellularly and dormantly and result in a recurrent infection.

+Neutrophils come and infected cells come off.
-Urine analysis: hazy, blood, nitrite, leukocyte esterase, white blood cells, and bacteria.
+Urine analysis: hazy (cells and debris), blood (inflammation), nitrite (bacteria metabolite), leukocyte esterase (while blood cell especially neutrophil protein), white blood cells, and bacteria.

+Empirical treatment:
+- Amoxicillin (old practice)
+- Trimethoprim-sulfamethoxazole
+- Nitrofurantoin
+- Phosphomycin
+- Fluoroquinolone
+- Ciprofloxacin
+- B lactams

 # ^

+Diarrhea

 Cystitis
 (The most common cause of)